andyjost/Sprite/docs/source/CommandLineInterface/StaticCompilation.rst

 following option is available:

 ``--py``
-    Converts the Curry to Python.
+    Compiles the program to Python.
 The output file can be run standalone or imported into Python.

 ..